-I’ve mentioned visual novels a few times on my blog: a genre interesting first and foremost because it caters more to readers than to generic “gamers”, at least to how that figure is usually described by the press and the industry itself.
+I’ve mentioned visual novels a few times on my blog: a genre interesting first and foremost because it caters more to readers than generic “gamers”.
+Or, at least, to how that mysterious figure is usually described by the press and the industry itself.
+Eliza would really seem to be no exception in this broad category.

-Visual novels are not really a genre that has interested any developers outside of the indie community, even though there are have been traces of the genre in rather famous games like the original Nier.
+Visual novels are not really a genre that has interested any developers outside of the indie community, but it is relatively easy to find traces of the genre in famous series, like the original Nier.
 Naturally, I would remiss if I didn’t also mention Capcom’s Ace Attorney and, to a lesser extent, Steins;gate.
 Eliza, an indie game basically developed by a single person, shows how far can visual novels reach thanks to a unique plot, smart game design and an array of meaningful choices for the player.

 Developed by Zachtronics, a studio known for pretty niche titles like TIS-100 or SHENZEN I/O, this is their first “adventure” game designed by newcomer Matt Burns.
 Inspired by his experience with crunch culture while working in several game studios and the whole Seattle tech industry, Eliza tells the story of the first AI counseling program and the people who developed it.

-Burns himself went on to explain his choice for developing a game, as opposed to a short movie or a novel: he wanted the “user” to really feel as they were seating in the counseling room and not merely watching the events unfold.
+Burns himself went on to explain his decision to develop a game, as opposed to a short movie or a novel: he wanted the “user” to really feel as they were seating in the counseling room and not merely watching events unfold.
 It is true that, while the experience is probably too short to form real emotional attachments to the patients, at least in the way the designer hoped, the player does feel responsible for what the AI is making them say to someone who is troubled and in need of counseling and help.
-The amount of frustration that builds up in not being able to say what is on one’s mind is the main foundation on which the narrative is slowly built and the reason the final twist works so well.
+The amount of frustration that builds up in not being able to say what is on one’s mind is the main foundation on which the narrative is slowly built, along with the reason the final twist works so well.

 Another very interesting fact that Burns revealed while working on the visual novel is how he toyed with a cyberpunk setting, in the end deciding that “the most cyberpunk thing you can do today is accurately describe what’s happening in the world.”
 I totally and wholeheartedly agree with that decision.
 Even though this is mostly a one man effort, Eliza doesn’t really look like a low budget affair.
-While characters are not animated during scenes, they are fully voiced, with a pretty good effort by the actors and the soundtrack is also the right flavour of electronic and dub beats.
+While characters are not animated during scenes, they are fully voiced, with solid work by the actors, along with a soundtrack with the right flavours of electronic and dub beats.
 Probably a longer game would have been more effective in exploring the characters’ reactions and relationships, instead the visual novel doesn’t overstay its welcome, clocking in at 5-6 hours.

 My opinion is that Burns’ choice evens out in the end, I wouldn’t call it a design flaw per se, even if I would have liked it if at least the ending itself showed a minimum of consequences for some of the choices made (for example, sticking with the “corporation”), instead of basically nothing at all.
 This means, though, that it is possible to act according to the player’s mood without fear of being locked out of an ending, which really feels “human”.
 Perhaps, waking up today, our Evelyn decided that the corporation is not so evil so maybe that she should start treating her old boss better?
 Like it or not, it surely is a design choice that allows the player more freedom in expressing emotions consequently allowing for more realism in the gameplay flow.